Anirudh-Shrikanth/Climate-chatbot-LLM-RAG/README.md

 9. How hot was it in Phoenix on July 2023?
 What is the value on July 1?

 NOTE 1:

 Remember to add your "Gemini flash 2.0" API key in: (https://aistudio.google.com/apikey)
 1. Line 1982 in ClimateRAGChatbot.py and
 2. Line 11 of GUI.py

 before you run the program.

 NOTE 2:

 The .ipynb file the same code as ClimateRAGChatbot.py, but provided just in case you want to take a look at the outputs cell by cell that has already been provided for your convenience.
 It is **not** recommended to run the notebook as this will finish the given Gemini API token limits and would also take a lot of time.
+Please use the GUI in "NOTE 1" to run the chatbot.

 Kindly create a key if you don't have one already.
 I cannot provide this as it is a security risk.